 Varicose veins are treated with chestnut-based ointments

-There is no doubt that horse chestnut has certain medicinal properties, but in order for it to definitely help, you should know the technology of collecting the plant, as well as the mechanism for preparing medicinal decoctions and tinctures, then their use will be as useful as possible.
+There is no doubt that horse chestnut has certain medicinal properties, but in order for it to definitely help, you should know the technology for collecting the plant, as well as the mechanism for preparing medicinal decoctions and tinctures, then their use will be as useful as possible.

 What are the contraindications for use?

-Horse chestnut should not be used under reduced pressure
+Horse chestnut should not be used if you have low blood pressure.

-1. Preparations made on the basis of horse chestnut are contraindicated for people with low blood pressure.
-This is due to the fact that the horse chestnut itself helps to lower blood pressure.
-Therefore, after its use, there may be a deterioration in well-being in people who already have low blood pressure.
+1. Preparations made from horse chestnut are contraindicated for people with low blood pressure.
+This is due to the fact that horse chestnut itself helps lower blood pressure.
+Therefore, after its use, people who already have low blood pressure may feel worse.

-2. It is undesirable to use medications based on horse chestnut for people who have problems with blood clotting, especially if concomitant diseases such as diabetes mellitus or thrombocytopenia are present.
+2. It is not advisable to use horse chestnut-based medications for people who have problems with blood clotting, especially if there are concomitant diseases such as diabetes or thrombocytopenia.

-If you follow all these rules, then horse chestnut will definitely help, because its medicinal properties are really very wide, and, of course, do not forget that there are contraindications to the use of medicines prepared on the basis of this plant.
+If you follow all these rules, then horse chestnut will definitely help, because its medicinal properties are really very wide, and, of course, do not forget that there are also contraindications to the use of medicines prepared on the basis of this plant.

-What are horse chestnut preparations?
+What preparations based on horse chestnut exist?

 Horse chestnut oil